dimitri-edel/dte-workout-app/README.md

 Next, we need to have django collect static files and put them in the specified folder.

 <code>python manage.py collectstatic</code>

+### PROCFILE
+Inside the root directory there is a file named Procfile, which is used by heroku for starting the application.
+In this file a developer can define a set of commands for the server.
+Contents of my file:
+<code>web: gunicorn myproject.wsgi</code>

 ### REQUIREMENTS.TXT
 Now it is mandatory to compile a list of packages used by the application for the server, so get installed in the virtual environment of the python interpreter.